fastai/nbdev/README.md

-    nbdev_release_both        Release both conda and PyPI packages nbdev_release_gh          Calls `nbdev_changelog`, lets you edit the result, then pushes to git and calls `nbdev_release_git` nbdev_release_git         Tag and create a release in GitHub for the current version nbdev_sidebar             Create sidebar.yml
+    nbdev_release_both        Release both conda and PyPI packages nbdev_release_gh          Calls `nbdev_changelog`, lets you edit the result, then pushes to git and calls `nbdev_release_git` nbdev_release_git         Tag and create a release in GitHub for the current version nbdev_requirements        Writes a `requirements.txt` file to `directory` based on settings.ini. nbdev_sidebar             Create sidebar.yml
     nbdev_test                Test in parallel notebooks matching `path`, passing along `flags` nbdev_trust               Trust notebooks matching `fname`
-    nbdev_update              Propagate change in modules matching `fname` to notebooks that created them
+    nbdev_update              Propagate change in modules matching `fname` to notebooks that created them nbdev_update_license      Allows you to update the license of your project.

 ## FAQ